ibexa/documentation-developer/docs/tutorials/platform_beginner/6_embed_content.md

 Go to Admin &gt; Content types, and under the **Content** group, create the Landmark Content Type.

 A Landmark is an interesting place that Rides go through.
-Each Ride may be related to multile Landmarks.
+Each Ride may be related to multiple Landmarks.

 - **Name**: Landmark
 - **Identifier**: landmark